-Marshals are the largest group of volunteers and play a vital role in ensuring players are not disturbed during play, enforcing crowd control and golf etiquette among spectators, and locating errant shots.
+Golf course marshal duties – Marshals are the largest group of volunteers and play a vital role in ensuring players are not disturbed during play, enforcing crowd control and golf etiquette among spectators, and locating errant shots.

 Golf Course Marshal Duties are in place to reduce distractions and maintain the pace of play.
-But have you ever been “dogged” by a golf course Marshal for no good reason and to the point of the Marshal’s actions upset and ruin your game?
+But have you ever been “dogged” by a golf course Marshal for no good reason and to the point of the Marshal’s actions upset and ruined your game?

-If so what is the best way to let the “Marshal” know you will not tolerate their harassment tactics!
-There should be an instruction course to let aid the “Marshal’s know how to keep the pace of play going smoothly without harassing the players.
+If so what is the best way to let the “Marshal” know you will not tolerate their harassment tactics?
+There should be an instruction course to let aid the “Marshals know how to keep the pace of play going smoothly without harassing the players.

 The Golf Marshal is there to ensure that the pace of play is reasonable and that no one tears up the golf course.

 Also to help out where possible, communicate to the clubhouse any problems with players, carts, or grounds, and make sure the players are conducting themselves in an according to manner.

 You should be focused enough to play thru interruption or harassment from anyone, even in your group, and not blame a Marshal for ruining your game.